kowshalyagp/Solar-power-prediction-using-machine-learning/README.md

 Show dataset info and summary statistics
 Check for missing values
 Split data into train and test sets
-Save the dataset as photonix_dataset.csv
+Save the dataset as solar power prediction using machine learning_dataset.csv Future Work
-Future Work
 Add machine learning models to predict solar panel output.
 Perform model evaluation and optimization.